randomInteger/nmapper/README.md

 The primary purpose of this tool is to be able to run nmap scans for machines that are UP on a network, and then get a JSON list of those IP addresses.

-This tool can be used to generate IP lists to feed into /tnw/test-tools/src/automation/scripts/sshtool
+This tool can be used to generate IP lists to feed into tools which batch process operations to large lists of IP addresses.

 Date:  2/9/2017